zhannamatuzak/six-scoops-ice-cream/README.md

 - [random](https://docs.python.org/3/library/random.html) was used to implement pseudo-random number generation.
 - [os](https://docs.python.org/3/library/os.html ) was used to clear the terminal before running the program and bevor showing the rules.
 - [time](https://docs.python.org/3/library/time.html) was used to delay print statements.
-- [string](https://docs.python.org/3/library/string.html) was used for string (ascii, emojis) manipulation
+- [string](https://docs.python.org/3/library/string.html) was used for string (ascii, emojis) manipulation.
 - [sys](https://docs.python.org/3/library/sys.html) was used to create a typewriter-effect animation for strings.

 ##### Third-party imports: